vinaya-class/vinaya-class.github.io/src/01-killing-and-harming.md

 \columnbreak
 -->

-To 'kappi' fruit is about the feelings of the donor, not killing the fruit or transfering kamma.
+To 'kappi' fruit is about the feelings of the donor, i.e. clarifying that they are not upset if the seeds get damaged.

-Knowingly eating un-kappied seeds is dukkaṭa.
+When lay people are not explained the reason, they tend to think they have to do something unwholesome, such as killing the fruit or taking on bad kamma, so that the bhikkhu doesn't have to do it.

+Knowingly eating un-kappied seeds is *dukkaṭa* only in the case when one is deliberately crushing the seeds.
+Cutting the seeds out or having no intention to crush them entails no offenses.

 Lighting a fire on the ground (*Pc 56*), it can damage or kill the plants and creatures living there.